 (C) surface water and ground water depth readings; and

 (D) a groundwater monitoring plan, except for those projects receiving reclaimed water characterized by average annual parameter concentrations less than or equal to 50 percent of ground water quality criteria, and less than 50 percent of required surface water discharge concentrations;

 (3) The reclaimed water generator shall develop and maintain an education program for all users of reclaimed water on property not owned by the generator;

 (4) The reclaimed water generator shall develop and maintain a routine review and inspection program for the wetlands augmentation system; and

 (5) The compliance boundary and the review boundary for groundwater shall be established at the property line.
 No deed restrictions or easements are required to be filed on adjacent properties.
-Land application of reclaimed water shall be on property controlled by the generator unless a contractual agreement is provided in accordance with 15A NCAC 02L .0107 except in cases where a compliance boundary is not established.
+Land application of reclaimed water shall be on property controlled by the generator unless a contractual agreement is provided in accordance with 15A NCAC 02L .0107, except when a compliance boundary is not established.

 (f) Permitting of wetlands augmentation uses shall not be delegated to local programs.